apache/carbondata/docs/quick-start-guide.md

 ## Integration

+### Integration with Execution Engines
-CarbonData can be integrated with Spark,Presto and Hive Execution Engines.
+CarbonData can be integrated with Spark,Presto and Hive execution engines.
 The below documentation guides on Installing and Configuring with these execution engines.

-### Spark
+#### Spark

 [Installing and Configuring CarbonData to run locally with Spark Shell](#installing-and-configuring-carbondata-to-run-locally-with-spark-shell)